MartynaPlomecka/Stage2/README.md

 *This is the repository for my registered report "Aging effects and test-retest reliability of inhibitory control for saccadic eye movements".
 Stage 1 was already accepted in eNeuro: https://osf.io/4fu6r/*

-*In case of any comments please contact me: martyna.plomecka@uzh.ch _ In case of any comments please contact me: martyna.plomecka@uzh.ch*
+*In case of any comments please contact me: martyna.plomecka@uzh.ch*

 ## Aging effects and test-retest reliability of inhibitory control for saccadic eye movements